Sentinel (comic book): Salvage

 Juston Seyfert is an ordinary human teenager tormented by the seniors at Antigo High School in Wisconsin.
 He lives with his younger brother Chris and his father Peter, who operates a junkyard adjacent to their house; his mother walked out on the family years ago.
 Being poor, Juston must find his own fun, and spends the days playing in the salvage yard or constructing robots from spare parts.
-One day Juston finds a micro-processor which he then places into a 'Battle-Bot' that he and his friends use.
-During the battle the robot disappears into the junkyard; unbeknownst to Juston, the processor was actually the remains of a giant robot programmed to exterminate mutants: a Sentinel.
-Soon after, Juston fell for fellow student Jessie Ingram.
-A few days after the event, Just discovers the battle bot and the half re-built Sentinel in his junkyard.
+One day, Juston finds a micro-processor which he then places into a 'Battle-Bot' that he and his friends use.
+During the battle, the robot disappears into the junkyard; unbeknownst to Juston, the processor was actually the remains of a Sentinel, a giant robot programmed to exterminate mutants.
+Soon after, Juston falls for fellow student Jessie Ingram.
+A few days after the event, Juston discovers the battle bot and the half-rebuilt Sentinel in his junkyard.
 Initially frightened by the discovery, he begins to assist the rebuilding from scrap metal and reprogramming it; the two form something of a bond.

 However, Juston soon discovers the Sentinel's original purpose while searching online and coming across an article featuring the X-Men.
 He programs the Sentinel to not hurt anybody before installing the final component, and creates a harness for himself and goes on an adventure with the Sentinel.
-The bullies that had plague Juston hurt one of his friends and turn Jessie against him with by lying that Juston was gossiping that the pair had "hooked-up".
+The bullies who had plagued Juston hurt one of his friends and turn Jessie against him with by lying that Juston was gossiping that the pair had "hooked-up".
 Hurt and humiliated, Juston returns to the Sentinel, contemplating using it for revenge.
 The next day, Jessie tries to find Juston to talk with him when the Sentinel arrives and begins attacking the school, targeting the two bullies specifically.
 Before they can be hurt, Juston smashes a hot-wired jeep into the Sentinel, causing it to fall and retreat.
-It is later revealed that Juston staged the entire attack to earn positive standing at school and in the community, but he begins to feel guilt for the physical and psychological repercussions of his actions.
+It is later revealed that Juston staged the attack to earn positive standing at school and in the community, but he begins to feel guilt for the physical and psychological repercussions of his actions.
 He decides the best course is to use his Sentinel for good.